 #2: Z20.821: Exposure to Zika Virus

 Zika virus test is primarily for pregnant women or those who are looking to become pregnant should be screened if they travel to tropical locations such as Puerto Rico or the Virgin Islands, since the virus is seen more common in these places.
 This ICD-10 code should be used if exposure to the victim is suspected but awaiting results or if were negative.
 Also, if the exposure was confirmed but test results came negative, should be considered.

 #3: Z04.8, T74, T76, Z62, Z91: Sexual or Labour Exploitation

-If you are still diligent about medical coding, get in touch with 24/7 Medical Billing Services, the medical coding expert, for a one-to-one discussion and get your OB GYN Medical Billing process in a streamlined manner.
-For immediate appointment, call them at +1-888-502-0537.
+If you are still diligent about medical coding, get in touch with 24/7 Medical Billing Services, the medical coding expert, for a one-to-one discussion and get your OB-GYN Medical Billing process in a streamlined manner.
+For an immediate appointment, call them at +1-888-502-0537.

 Read More: What to Know About ICD-10 Coding Changes in 2021?